SiliconLabs/gecko-os-js/README.md

 var versionRequest = device.ver();
 ```

-To process the WiConnect command response, you need to either set a callback function, or set promise functions for parsing the response from the command request.
+To process the ZentriOS command response, you need to either set a callback function, or set promise functions for parsing the response from the command request.

 ### Issue command to device defining callback function